zacharysgoldberg/Receipt-Manager/README.md

 ### Future Improvements

-Will include frontend templates to interact with enpoints
+To include frontend templates to interact with enpoints and forget password/username feature.